 Rebecca Daniel – The Marine Diaries

 Rebecca Daniel is the 26-year-old director of The Marine Diaries, an NGO founded to use digital platforms to educate, advocate and inspire the public about marine conservation issues.
 Through social media, webinars and films, The Marine Diaries has made scientific information more digestible and accessible to the general public.
-The website for the Marine Diaries receives 83,000 page views per year and is followed by 35,000 followers across five social media platforms.
+The Marine Diaries has grown an online community of over 35,000 ocean advocates across five social media platforms.

 Photo: Rebecca Daniel.

-Key campaigns that The Marine Diaries has been involved in include Plastic Not Fantastic, an event that brought together more than 35 plastic researchers, organisations, and influencers to address ocean pollution and solutions to the issue.
-Daniel has also launched The Marine Ecosystem Diaries project which created informed materials around nine marine life ecosystems that can be used and shared by the general public as well as teachers and other NGOs.
+Key campaigns that The Marine Diaries has launched include Plastic Not Fantastic, a campaign that brought together more than 35 plastic researchers, organisations, and influencers to address ocean pollution and solutions to the issue.
+Rebecca also launched the Marine Ecosystem Diaries project which created informed materials around nine marine life ecosystems that can be used and shared by the general public as well as teachers and other NGOs.
 The materials encompass nine documentary films that incorporated archival footage to reduce production emissions, as well as posters and articles that can educate and raise awareness about ocean conservation.